 Keir's Story

 Keir joined Watsi on September 16th, 2014.
-Eight years ago, Keir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Keir's most recent donation traveled 8,500 miles to support Britney, a 7-year-old girl from Kenya, to fund angular deformity correction.
+Nine years ago, Keir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Keir's most recent donation traveled 8,300 miles to support Su, a 12-year-old girl from Burma, to fund surgery to remove her spleen.

 Impact